 Season 13 Continues this Sunday!

-Sign up for a subscription to your favourite magazine and not only will you save over 50% off newsstand prices but you’ll be entered to win an Outboard Motor from our friends at Freshwater Suzuki!
+Sign up for a subscription to your favourite magazine and not only will you save over 50% off newsstand prices but you’ll be entered to win a SPOT 3Gen Personal Satellite Tracker and a 2yr Satellite Service!
 Visit our Shop page and get your subscription today.
 Applies to Digital and Print Subscriptions!
-Order must be received before June 19, 2017.
+Order must be received before August 18, 2017.

 The Newfoundland Sportsman Online

 Read your favourite Hunting and Fishing Magazine whenever or wherever you want.
 The Newfoundland Sportsman is now available online!
 All the content from the print edition, with extra features and links to our sponsors.
 The Newfoundland Sportsman Online is your mobile outdoor fix.
-Purchase the Fishing Annual online now for just $2.50 or subscribe for just $10 and get six more issues delivered right to your inbox.
+Purchase the Fishing Annual or the Summer Issue online now for just $2.50 each or subscribe for just $10 and get six more issues delivered right to your inbox.

 Season 12 is Here!